-Oakview recognizes parents as the primary educators of their children.
-Children need a sense of security and belonging when they are away from their parents; this is the philosophy we apply to all children in our care.
-We strive to ensure that all children feel happy relaxed and safe.
+Oakview recognizes Parents/ Guardians as the primary educators of their Children.
+Children need a sense of security and belonging when they are away from their Parents/ Guardians; this is the philosophy we apply to all Children in our care.
+We strive to ensure that all Children feel happy relaxed and safe.
 Children are encouraged to feel confident in developing positive relationships and co-operating with the adults caring for them as well as other children in the group.

-Every child is recognised as an individual, within a framework of the highest ethical standards and equal opportunities.
-We work closely with parents to provide a level of care that meets the high standards you would expect for your child.
+Every Child is recognised as an individual, within a framework of the highest ethical standards and equal opportunities.
+We work closely with Parents/ Guardians to provide a level of care that meets the high standards you would expect for your Child.

 At Oakview we implement the High Scope approach to teaching and learning in conjunction with Síolta, Aistear and some Montessori elements.
-The philosophy behind High Scope, based on Jean Piaget’s ideas, is that children should be involved in their own learning.
+The philosophy behind High Scope, based on Jean Piaget’s ideas, is that Children should be involved in their own learning.
 They ‘learn by doing’, often working with hands on materials and carrying out projects of their own choice.
-High Scope’s approach encompasses all aspects of child development and involves teacher and parents in supporting and extending children’s emotional, intellectual, social, and physical skills and abilities.
+High Scope’s approach encompasses all aspects of Child development and involves Teacher and Parents/ Guardians in supporting and extending Children’s emotional, intellectual, social, and physical skills and abilities.
 The central concepts associated with the High Scope’s approach are Active Learning, Adult - Child Interaction, Learning environment, Daily Routine, Assessment, Key experiences and Plan-Do-Review.